 (This is from a couple of days earlier.
 I was hoping to see the snow-capped peaks again on this trip)

 I started off early in the morning, even before sunrise.
 There was a nip in the air and yet it was pleasant.
 The birds were starting to wake up.
-First stop was a model’s house.
+The first stop was the model’s house.
 She was also an early bird like me.
 All packed and ready to go.
 With all her stuff also loaded in the boot, we hit the road.
 The others would be joining us at the cottages itself.
-It was a two hour drive from her house to the cottages.
+It was a two-hour drive from her house to the cottages.

 By the time we started the ascend, the dawn was already breaking.
 Soon the sun would rise.
 We were excited about the photo-opportunities we could get and the puffs of fresh mountain breeze that kept hitting us further boosted our mood.
 The road was starting to curve.
 One turn after another.
 I love driving on the hills.
 New landscapes after every turn.
 We were on a tight schedule so even when I wanted to stop and capture some landscapes, the time did not permit.
 With the exception of a short break to grab a bite for breakfast, we did not stop anywhere.
 We reached the cottages before the others could reach, with enough spare time to set up the lights and other photography equipment.

-However, the luck was not with us.
+However, luck was not with us.
 The sky was clear with very harsh light.
 For photography assignments involving portraits, I love diffused light from overcast skies.
 Fill-in flash would be required for most of the photographs.
-First choice to consider was whether to use high-powered electrical strobes or portable speedlights.
-Though not powerful enough, the speedlights work well for fill-in and that was all what was needed.
+The first choice to consider was whether to use high-powered electrical strobes or portable speedlights.
+Though not powerful enough, the speedlights work well for fill-in and that was all that was needed.
 No need to run the wires for the more powerful strobes.

 (Just a snapshot to show how I had set up two umbrellas of different sizes with speedlights.
 The speedlights were set to be wirelessly triggered by a Nikon SU-800 commander unit.
 Notice the stark contrast and harsh ambient light.
 There was another white umbrella which was where I stood for this snap.
 The smaller umbrella gives a harsher reflection than the larger one.
 The white umbrella which is not in this picture provided with a very diffused light, when the flash was fired through it.)